Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 Compact bushy thyme plant growing from a black-wrapped quart mason jar Kratky setup under a warm LED grow light on a white kitchen counter

-Starting my journey with hydroponic thyme indoors changed how I cook in my small apartment kitchen.
-I bought a sad plastic clamshell of thyme for five dollars, only to use a single sprig and watch the rest turn to dust in my fridge.
-I decided right then to grow my own.
-Thyme has a reputation for being slow and woody, but it thrives in a jar once you figure out its quirks.
+Starting with hydroponic thyme indoors changed how I cook in a small apartment kitchen.
+I used to buy a plastic clamshell for five dollars, use a single sprig, then watch the rest turn to dust in the fridge.
+So I decided to grow my own.
+Thyme has a reputation for being slow and woody, yet it does well in a jar once you understand its two quirks.

-You don’t need a massive system to keep fresh thyme on your counter.
-Even a basic mason jar works if you understand how to mix the nutrients.
-It takes some patience at first, but the flavor of a freshly snipped sprig makes the wait worth it.
-If you haven’t set up your first indoor garden yet, start with the complete apartment hydroponics guide for beginners before diving into a crop-specific setup like this one.
+You do not need a large system.
+A mason jar handles it, provided you get the feeding and the light height right.
+It takes patience for the first month, though a freshly snipped sprig makes the wait worthwhile.
+If you have not set up an indoor garden yet, start with the complete apartment hydroponics guide for beginners before a crop-specific build like this one.

 ✅ Key Takeaways